jwhalen-star/My-Programming-Exercises/README.md

 # beginner-pseudocode-projects
-Please see attached within this repository beginner-level pseudocode projects where I explore fundamental Object-Oriented Programming (OOP) concepts and common algorithms.
-Each project is designed to help me deepen my understanding of programming principles through clear, structured pseudocode.
+Please find within this repository pseudocode projects where I explore fundamental Object-Oriented Programming concepts.
+Each implementation is designed to showcase a deep and fulfilled understanding of strategies being applied.